After knee injury, Georgia WR Pickens ready for Orange Bowl

 O’Brien succeeded Joe Paterno at Penn State in 2012 and spent two seasons there before becoming an NFL head coach.
 He had previously worked with the New England Patriots for five years (2007-11), the final three as quarterbacks coach for Tom Brady.

-The question O'Brien said he gets a lot -- though not in interview sessions because neither Alabama's Nick Saban nor New England's Bill Belichik allow assistant coaches to regularly meet with reporters -- is how do the two coaching greats and their programs compare?
+The question O’Brien said he gets a lot — though not in interview sessions because neither Alabama’s Nick Saban nor New England’s Bill Belichick allow assistant coaches to regularly meet with reporters — is how do the two coaching greats and their programs compare?

 O’Brien said after he was fired by the Texans last year, ending a seven-year run in Houston, the call he got from Saban to come to Alabama was the only job offer he received.